moq-wg/moq-transport/draft-ietf-moq-transport.md

 SUBSCRIBE_OK
 {
   Subscribe ID (i),
+  Forwarding Preference (8),
   Expires (i)
 }
 ~~~
 {: #moq-transport-subscribe-ok format title="MOQT SUBSCRIBE_OK Message"}

 * Subscribe ID: Subscription Identifer as defined in {{message-subscribe-req}}.

+* Forwarding Preference: indicates how objects are matched to streams, and
+therefore how objects headers are formatted in unidirectional streams.
+There are
+four possible values:

+0x00: Track.
+All objects in this subscription are delivered on exactly one stream.

+0x01: Group.
+All objects in each group in the subscription are delivered on
+exactly one stream.

+0x02: Object.
+Each object in the subscription is delivered on exactly one stream.

+0x03: Datagram.
+Each object in the subscription is delivered on a QUIC or
+WebTransport datagram, if possible.
+If not possible, it is delivered on exactly
+one stream.

+Any other value terminates the session with error PROTOCOL_VIOLATION.

 * Expires: Time in milliseconds after which the subscription is no
 longer valid.
 A value of 0 indicates that the subscription stays active